isabella232/kano-code/README.md

 * vnc pass: online

 You can ssh/vnc into it and try things out.
-There's a cron job that keeps our nightly builds of Make Apps up-to-date on it if you just want to check that `master` works.
+There's a cron job that keeps our nightly builds of Kano Code up-to-date on it if you just want to check that `master` works.
 For testing features you're working on, see the workflow above.

 # I18N